naoshibaikyu/superbuddn/epilogues/incorrect1.md

 %

-Michelle: Sticky, how could you possibly have gotten into this much trouble in one day?
+Michelle: Scruffy, how could you possibly have gotten into this much trouble in one day?

-Sticky: It...
+Scruffy: It...
 It didn't take me the whole day...

 %

 Eris: So, did everyone learn their lesson?

-Sticky: No.
+Scruffy: No.

 Sticky: I did not.